61st Cavalry Division (United States): History

 division held consolidated summer training camps for the first two years (1922–23) at Camp Dix, New Jersey.
 After that, the division's support units generally went to camps for their respective arm or service.
 For example, the 401st Engineers usually trained with the 1st Division's 1st Engineer Regiment at Fort DuPont, Delaware, the 461st Field Artillery Battalion trained with the 2nd Battalion, 7th Field Artillery Regiment, at Madison Barracks, New York, and the 361st Medical Squadron trained with the 1st Medical Regiment at Carlisle Barracks, Pennsylvania.

 From 1924 to 1934, the cavalry units trained at Fort Ethan Allen, Vermont.
 The training plan was normally developed by the division’s Regular Army instructors and executed with the assistance of the 1st Squadron, 3rd Cavalry, and the 7th Field Artillery, both stationed at Fort Ethan Allen.
 In 1935, however, the 152nd Cavalry Brigade was sent to train at Fort Myer, Virginia, with the 62nd Cavalry Division and the 3rd Cavalry.
 The event was so successful that the whole division traveled down to train with the 62nd Division in 1937 and 1939.
 For the intervening years of 1936 and 1938, the division went to Jericho, Vermont, near Fort Ethan Allen, to train.
+The division also participated in the Jubilee Horse Show in Chicago in June 1937.
 The division staff also had the opportunity to function as a staff during several Second Corps Area and First Army command post exercises held in 1929, 1931, 1934, and 1936.
 Due to the lack of equipment and enlisted personnel, units of the 61st Cavalry Division did not participate as organized units in the First Army maneuvers of 1935, 1939, and 1940.
 However, hundreds of individual officers and many enlisted men from the 61st participated as umpires or by being assigned to Regular Army or National Guard cavalry units to bring them up to authorized war strength.
 The 1940 maneuver in upstate New York was the division’s last major training event, for although the 61st was not officially disbanded until 30 January 1942, it had almost ceased to exist by then, with most of the assigned personnel already having been called to active duty and assigned to Regular Army and National Guard units, leaving only a shell of the former divisional organization.